evildmp/afraid-to-commit/docs/git.rst

 If you managed to mis-spell your name, or want to correct what you entered, you can simply edit it again.

+What you have done now is make some changes, in a new branch, in your own fork of the repository.
+You can see them there in the file.

 Make a Pull Request
 -------------------